astronomer/airflow-guides/guides/airflow-datastores.md

 _Everything is stored in the database._

-In the example above - XCom values can be seen for every task.
+In the example below - XCom values can be seen for every task.

 ![task_instance](https://assets.astronomer.io/website/img/guides/xcom_push.png)